Q. What if my stucco is painted?

 problem, even if there are no symptoms right now?

-a variety of tests that private inspectors may use.
+tests that private inspectors may use.
 They range from passive

 tests that use instruments to take relative moisture readings

-in non-conductive solid materials such as wood and masonry,
+in non-conductive solid materials such as wood and masonry, to

 the wall cavity to measure moisture.
 These tests may be helpful